allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

   **forfeit this point together**.
 Nobody left behind!

 - **Reflection Entry**: each week I will assign one reflection prompt that you will submit via GitHub to me.
-These prompts always require a minimum of 250 words to be considered complete, and your responses here will sometimes form the basis for performance review sessions in build/release weeks.
-The deadline for reflection entries is always **11:59pm on Friday** in the week that it is assigned.
+These prompts always require a minimum of 200 words to be considered complete, and your responses here will sometimes form the basis for performance review sessions in build/release weeks.
+The deadline for reflection entries is always **11:59pm on Saturday** in the week that it is assigned.

+- **Mapmaking Task**: in support of the first learning objective for the course (correctly identify and describe the steps in the design and implementation of a programming language) you will be making a visual map of a programming language and its many parts using the free tool [excalidraw](https://excalidraw.com/).
+Each week will see you add on to this running visual representation of what we're learning in class.
+Weekly additions to the map are due **11:59pm on Saturday** in the week that it is assigned.
+Like with personal reflection entries, these mapmaking tasks will sometimes form the basis for performance review sessions in build/release weeks.

 ### Build Week Points